Assassination of Huey Long: Countertheory

 Although most believe that Weiss did confront Long, some claim that he only punched Long.
 In a 1935 affidavit, nurse Jewel O’Neal, who helped treat the dying Long, claimed that while treating Long's bruised lip, he told her, "That's where he hit me."
-Proponents of this theory claim that Long was caught in the crossfire as his bodyguards shot Weiss and was hit by one of the bullets which ricocheted off the marble walls.
+Proponents of this theory claim that Long was caught in the crossfire as his bodyguards shot at Weiss, being hit by one of the bullets which ricocheted off the marble walls.

 Francis Grevemberg, head of the Louisiana State Police in the 1950s, claimed in an affidavit that during a 1953 gambling raid, he heard three state troopers say that bodyguards Joe Messina and Murphy Roden opened fire on Weiss after he punched Long.
 He also claimed that one of Long's former security guards told him that Weiss's gun was removed from his car and planted at the scene.
 Grevemberg claims he was told not to investigate.
 Delmas Sharp Jr., the son of one of Long's bodyguards, claimed that in 1951 his father brought him to a bar owned by Messina.
 He stated that his father identified Messina as the man who killed Long.
 Messina turned his back on his colleague but did not deny the claim.

 In a 1986 book, Ed Reed claimed that two bullets, not one, were found in Long's body.
 He relied on testimony from Long's mortician, who claimed that a doctor returned late at night to remove an additional bullet from Long's corpse.
 This was not the only discrepancy.
 Weiss’ brother, Tom Ed Weiss, who arrived at the scene an hour after the shooting, claimed that Weiss' car had been moved from where witnesses had seen it at the door of the Capitol and that his brother's gun had been removed from the glove compartment.
 Additionally, the coroner did not find car keys in Weiss's pockets.

 Weiss' son, Carl Weiss Jr., believed his father to be innocent: "I don't believe that he fired a fatal shot or indeed that he carried a gun into the state Capitol that night."
 In a 1985 conversation with Long's son Russell, Weiss learned of the existence of his father's gun.
 With James Starrs of George Washington University, Weiss located the gun in a New Orleans safe-deposit box owned by Mabel Guerre Binnings, the daughter of Louis Guerre, the state's head of crime investigations in 1935.
 After a legal battle, she gave up possession of the box in 1991.
 It contained Weiss' .32 caliber automatic pistol, a .32 caliber bullet that had been fired and had a blunt tip from an impact, and photos of Long's clothing showing a single bullet hole.
 After firing a test bullet, State Police investigators concluded that the bullet was not fired by Weiss' gun.
 However, it could not have been from one of the bodyguards as they carried a larger caliber.